 - Mix medicines (but do NOT crush tablets or capsules) with an unpalatable substance, such as kitty litter or used coffee grounds.

 - Place the mixture in a container, such as a sealed plastic bag.

 - Throw the container in your household trash.

 - Before throwing out your empty pill bottle or other empty medicine packaging, scratch out all information on the prescription label to make it unreadable.

 - There is a small number of medicines that might be especially harmful to others if not disposed of properly.
 The FDA instructs that these medications be flushed down the sink or toilet to help prevent danger to people and pets in the home.
-THese medicines are mostly opiods and controlled substances such as oxycodone and fentanyl patches.
-To learn more about medicines recommended for disposal by flushing, view the FDA's list of such medications.
+These medicines are mostly opioids and controlled substances such as oxycodone and fentanyl patches.